nopnop2002/Arduino-STM32-CAN/README.md

 The bxCAN controller has four types of reception filters.
 ![Image](https://github.com/user-attachments/assets/adc56930-8681-4e57-b102-c8a9ac1105f0)

-When setting a mask, always manipulate the FMR register.
+When configuring a filter, you must manipulate the FMR register.
 ```
 	uint32_t bank1, bank2;
 	CAN1->FMR  |=   0x1UL;                // Set to filter initialization mode